 - wood hanging sign (we found one that had a distressed look to it, you could do it yourself with a thin layer of watered-down white paint)

 - letter stencils (we used 3″ & 4″, but the size depends on your board)

-- scallop printed paper napkins that look like mermaid scales (we used these from Michaels) OR you could use scrapbook paper of a similar design
+- scallop printed paper napkins that look like fish/mermaid scales OR you could use scrapbook paper of a similar design

 - mod podge

 - paint brushes – 1 thin & 1 thick

 - white paint

 - teal craft paint

 - faux starfish (we like using eco-friendly faux ones, so to not take living ones that are often killed for sale)

 - chipboard mermaid tail (found at a craft store or search online)